Zors AI - Franchise Territory Management Platform Logo

 Franchisors often build franchise territories and select locations based on economic and demographic information, but they may not fully appreciate the source or reliability of their data.
 Franchise territory mapping softwares often utilize U.S. Census Bureau data to provide the most reliable information to franchisors.
 However, private data sources may be necessary for trends and more granular data.

-The ZORS franchise territory mapping software utilizes U.S. Census Bureau as its key data source in helping franchisors preview, build, and maintain franchise territories.
+Zors utilizes U.S. Census Bureau as its key data source in helping franchisors preview, build, and maintain franchise territories.
 This also allows us to provide unlimited data to our users without increasing their fees.
 We also identify the source of our data, allowing franchisors and franchisees to determine if they are using the most-current information.

 The U.S. Census Bureau